 Like any food product, herbs and spices are best consumed within a specific time frame.
-How long they last will differ depending on the herb or spice itself, whether it is ground or whole as well as how it is stored.
+How long they last will differ depending on the herb or spice itself, whether it is ground or whole, as well as how it is stored.
 Note that in most cases, you probably will not have to worry about spices spoiling or making you sick the way other ingredients might.
 At worst, you may have loss of flavor and aroma.
+So, what should you expect?
+Let’s break it down.

 When properly stored, spices can last six months in much more.
 Some, in fact can last many years without an impact to flavor in the right conditions.
 Given this wide gap in freshness (and the likelihood that storage conditions are not always optimal), most experts recommend replacing spices once a year to keep the best possible flavor in your spice rack.